Spreetail/eslint-config-spreetail/README.md

 # eslint-config-spreetail
 This package provides an extensible [ESLint](https://github.com/eslint/eslint) configuration with a preference for helping developers avoid errors and find mistakes without being forced to adhere to opinionated, stylistic rules.
-It is intended for use with ES6+ projects.
+It is intended for use with ES6+ projects and also supports React and JSX.

 This configuration is used and maintained by [Spreetail](http://spreetail.com/).